 Why Consistency Matters in Branding

-Consumers that see a roofing company care about its branding will usually assume that such a business also cares about the roofing work it does.
+Consumers that see a roofing company care about its branding and keyword positioning will usually assume that such a business also cares about the roofing work it does.
 Consider these facts about branding:

 - Businesses with logos get 80 percent more business in all industries.